|

 courtyard for a moment, then split up, one crossing to the north

-Wolfram hesitated.
-The single elf was the obvious target, but
+The single elf was the obvious target, but he was powerfully

-moreover, he was heading in the same direction as the party of
+was heading in the same direction as the party of five that Wolfram

-five that Wolfram had watched earlier.
-The two elves were smaller
+had watched earlier.
+The pair of elves looked lighter, and were

-and were heading towards a quieter part of the castle.
-He would
+heading towards a quieter part of the castle...

 Elladan was having trouble with the spiral staircase.
 I should

-not have had that last glass of spirits, he thought.
-Human liquor
+not have had those spirits, he thought.
+Mannish liquor

 Elrohir shook his head.
 "I shall help you."

 "No, brother.
-You are not steady yourself.
-We would both
+You are unsteady yourself.
+We would both break

 "Very well," said Elrohir.
 "But if you are not

-up in five minutes I will come back here and I will carry you
+up in five minutes I will come back for you, and carry you."

 Wolfram climbed up the spiral staircase, trying to be silent

-without looking stealthy, and almost fell over an unconscious
+without looking stealthy, and almost fell over a sleeping elf.

 The gods help those that help themselves, he thought.